BatteryIQ

 The NT has Australia's highest solar radiation (6.2+ sun hours daily), making batteries extremely effective.
 High air conditioning loads (often 40%+ of usage) mean significant savings potential despite only federal support.

-Maximum Combined Savings by State
+What Are the Maximum Combined Savings by State?

 Here's what a typical 10kWh battery installation could save with all available rebates: